Ginden/docker-control-ha/README.md

 ## Configuration

 The application is configured using environment variables.
+You can either pass them directly to the Docker container or use a `.env` file.

+You can use the provided [`./.env.full.example`](./.env.full.example) or [`./.env.minimal.example`](./.env.minimal.example) files as a starting point.
+Simply copy one of them to `.env` and customize the values.

+By default, the application will look for a `.env` file in the root of the project.
+You can use the `CUSTOM_CONFIG_PATH` environment variable to specify a different path.

 Below is a list of all available options:

 | Variable | Description | Default |
 | --- | --- | --- |